 - The "new construction" objectives are specified by the Association of Bay Area Governments (ABAG) during their regional housing needs allocation process.
-ABAG has designated a total of 1,769 units of housing as the unincorporated areas "fair share" of housing within the 9 county Bay Area region. - The conservation objectives reflect the 44 units of affordable housing at-risk of conversion to market rate at the Sparksway Commons development. - The "rehabilitation" objective is based on the projected number of rehabilitation loans to be funded during the planning period.
+ABAG has designated a total of 1,769 units of housing as the unincorporated areas "fair share" of housing within the 9 county Bay Area region. - The rehabilitation goals were provided by the County's HCD. - The conservation objectives reflect the 44 units of affordable housing at-risk of conversion to market rate at the Sparksway Commons development.